Mastering Zone 2: How to Find Your Easy Pace and Boost Performance

 The first time I forgot my watch

-Why Zone 2 matters – beyond the buzzword
+Why Zone 2 matters

 A simple three-step self-coach routine

-1. Establish a baseline – Run a 5‑minute effort that feels comfortably hard (around 85 % of your maximum heart‑rate).
-Record the highest heart‑rate you hit; that’s roughly the top of your Zone 2.
+1. Establish a baseline.
+Run a 5-minute effort that feels comfortably hard (around 85% of your maximum heart-rate).
+Record the highest heart-rate you hit; that’s roughly the top of your Zone 2.

-2. Create a personalised pace zone – Using that heart‑rate ceiling, set a lower and upper bound (usually 70‑80 % of max).
-Many modern apps can calculate this automatically, freeing you from manual formulas that often mis‑estimate for fitter runners.
+2. Create a personalised pace zone.
+Using that heart-rate ceiling, set a lower and upper bound (usually 70-80% of max).
+Many modern apps can calculate this automatically, freeing you from manual formulas that often mis-estimate for fitter runners.

-3. Test on the trail – Pick a flat, familiar route and run for 20‑minutes at a pace you think is easy.
-Check the real‑time feedback: if the watch shows you staying within the personalised band, you’ve hit Zone 2.
+3. Test on the trail.
+Pick a flat, familiar route and run for 20 minutes at a pace you think is easy.
+Check the real-time feedback: if the watch shows you staying within the personalised band, you’ve hit Zone 2.
 If it spikes, slow down a touch; if it’s well below, you can afford a slightly quicker tempo.

 When “too slow” becomes a myth

-Harnessing technology without becoming a slave to it
+Using technology without becoming a slave to it

-Imagine a training companion that:
+Picture a training partner that:

 • Calculates personalised zones from your recent runs, not from generic age-based formulas.